ranfysvalle02/mdb-runtime/README.md

 **Observability Built-In** - Structured logging with correlation IDs, metrics collection, and health checks.
 Everything you need to debug and monitor in production.

-**Manifest-Driven Configuration** - Define your app's configuration, indexes, and auth rules in a JSON manifest.
+**Manifest-Driven Configuration** - Define your app's configuration, indexes, auth rules, and WebSocket endpoints in a JSON manifest.
 Version it, validate it, and deploy it.

+**Real-Time WebSocket Support** - Built-in WebSocket support for bi-directional communication.
+Define endpoints in your manifest, and the runtime handles connection management, authentication, and message routing automatically.

 ## Quick Start